College of Technology, Pantnagar: Administration and organization

 In the Indian higher education system, Pantnagar is classified as a State Agricultural University (SAU).
 The university is in the jurisdiction of the state government.
 The Governor of the state is ex-officio Chancellor of the university and (s)he appoints a Vice-chancellor (VC), who functions as a full-time Chief executive of the university.
 The VC chairs a 13-membered Board of Management, which is the highest executive body of the university and oversees primarily financial and administrative matters and ratifies recommendations of other councils of the university.
 The other councils are the Academic council, the Research council and the Extension education council.
-Governor of Uttarakhand Dr. Krishan Kant Paul is present Chancellor and Dr. J. Kumar is VC of the university.
+Governor of Uttarakhand Lt.
+Gen. (Retd.)
+Gurmit Singh is present Chancellor and Dr. Manmohan Singh Chauhan is VC of the university.

 Recently, a central government committee — The Committee to Advise on Renovation and Rejuvenation of Higher Education (Yashpal Committee, 2009) — has recommended converting agricultural universities into general universities encompassing all branches of studies.